 A TENS machine can be used throughout labour, unless you are in water or your baby has to be monitored electrically (when it can interfere with the monitor signal).
 It has no side-effects for you and your baby, and is completely in your control.
 Some women find a TENS machine very helpful, others less so.
 Studies suggest it is most effective in the early stage of labour, when lower back pain is common.
 If you want to use a TENS machine, you need to hire, borrow or buy one in late pregnancy.

-What is gas and air like in labour?
+Using gas and air in labour

 Gas and air (Entonox®) is available wherever you choose to give birth, including at home and in a birthing pool.
 About 8 out of every 10 women in labour use Entonox® as all or part of their pain relief.

 Entonox® is a colourless gas made up of half nitrous oxide (sometimes called laughing gas) and half oxygen.
 It doesn't really smell of anything, although the breathing mask you need in order to use it may have a faint plastic smell.
 You use gas and air through a mouthpiece with a 'demand valve' which releases the gas as you breathe in, so that you completely control how much you take in, and when you do so.

 Entonox® is best used at the start of a contraction, as soon as you feel it beginning.
 It takes about 20 seconds to work (and about two minutes to reach its peak).
 Using Entonox® as the contraction starts means that it reaches its peak effectiveness when you are in the most powerful part of your contraction.

 Most women find Entonox® effective and some find it hugely effective.
 Many find that it lives up to its name of laughing gas by making them feel cheerful, relaxed and even euphoric.
 Some say that Entonox® does not take away the sensation of labour pain, but it stops them from finding it unpleasant or difficult to bear.
 Others say that it reduces the pain so that they feel able to manage it.